School of Music, Theatre, and Dance

 Please be aware that some majors in Music have extensive credit requirements that may necessitate the addition of a semester or semesters of study.

 The music minor provides an organized sequence of study for those students wishing a richer experience.
-Each applicant must audition on a principal instrument and pass a sight-singing assessment during the standard audition dates.
+Each applicant must audition on a principal instrument or voice during the standard audition dates which arranged through the MTD Admission office (mtd@ithaca.edu).
 Non-majors may begin the music minor as early as their first-year.

 applied Performance Study

 All private lesson study required in the student’s program is included in the basic tuition charge, subject to the conditions under “Explanation of Charges.”
 Elective private lessons, whether for music majors or non majors, are subject to a private lesson fee in accordance with the schedule shown on the “Expenses” catalog page.
-All private lesson registration and preregistration are through the music office only.
+Students should notify the music office of their interest in elective private lessons prior to registration.

 Performance and event attendance